RubendeBruin/DAVE/README.rst

 Note
 ====

 This project relies on EquilibriumCore for geometry and force calculations.
+Contact the author for a copy of EquilibriumCore (pyo3d.pyd).